 Doe v.
-Mann (No.04-15477) - On September 29, 2003, the Federal District Court for the Northern District of California issued an opinion denying tribal exclusive jurisdiction over a child custody decision involving an Indian child within the boundaries of an Indian reservation.
-The district court held that under the Indian Child Welfare Act, tribes that fall under Public Law 280 do not have the "exclusive jurisdiction" provided by ICWA Section 1911(a).
-This decision has been appealed to the U.S Court of Appeals for the Ninth Circuit, and the Tribal Supreme Court Project worked to encourage the preparation of several amicus briefs in support of the tribal position.
-This is likely to be a very important case for the applicability of the Indian Child Welfare Act in P.L.
-280 states.
-Oral arguments were held on October 6, 2004 and a decision is likely in the near future.
+Mann (No.04-15477) - On July 19, 2005, a unanimous 3-judge panel of the Ninth Circuit issued a 60-page opinion affirming the district court's opinion denying tribal exclusive jurisdiction over a child custody decision involving an Indian child within the boundaries of an Indian reservation.
+The Ninth Circuit held that under the Indian Child Welfare Act, tribes that fall under Public Law 280 do not have the "exclusive jurisdiction" provided by ICWA Section 1911(a).
+The Tribal Supreme Court Project worked to encourage the preparation of several amicus briefs in support of the tribal position and continues to monitor new developments in this case.
+On August 23, 2005, attorneys representing Mary Doe, the mother of the Indian child, filed a petition for rehearing or rehearing en banc.

 Narragansett Tribe's request for relief from the State's violent efforts to close down a tribal smoke shop - forcibly serving a search warrant, seizing unstamped cigarettes, and arresting tribal officials.
 Narragansett is subject to a unique federal statute that gives full civil and criminal jurisdiction to the State.
 The 1st Circuit held that the Narragansett Tribe is obligated to comply with the State's cigarette tax laws as they apply to non-Indian consumers.
-However, the State exceeded its authority in imposing a warrant on the

-Narragansett tribal government because the Tribe retains its sovereign immunity and the State had less intrusive means available to enforce its laws.
-The State of Rhode Island has indicated that it plans to appeal.
-This issue of State authority to enforce warrants against Indian tribes is a very important issue that bears close monitoring in the future.
+However, the State exceeded its authority in imposing a warrant on the Narragansett tribal government because the Tribe retains its sovereign immunity and the State had less intrusive means available to enforce its laws.
+On June 6, 2005, the State of Rhode Island filed a petition for rehearing en banc.